openshift/autoheal/README.md

 The second important section of the configuration file is `rules`.
-It contains the list of _healing rules_ used by the auto-heal service to decide which action to for each received alert.
+It contains the list of _healing rules_ used by the auto-heal service to decide which action to run for each received alert.
 For example:

 ```yaml
 rules: